Klinotes/notes-articles/Benefits.md

 - cold tolerance, tolerance of cold
 - narrow experience of life
 - doesn't need much time, starts with seconds

+- cold shock, activates and takes a minute to get over
+- full activation of parasympathetic nervous system, getting into calm state of mind
+-

+## Cold threshold

+- not a sport, can't compete
+- some more cold tolerant
+- some have more sensitive nervous system
+- longer cold exposure has risks
+- can get hypothermia, frost bites

+## After-drop

+- core tempeture decreases after going out the cold
+- blood vessels dilute again
+- blood cool down from the cold tissues
+- tempeture receptors signal the brain that's it is colder

 ## Cold immersion